 That said, let’s take a look.

-De Jarnatt eventually optioned the script himself and struck a deal with Hemdale Films.
-With the backing of a studio that didn’t seek to neuter the stark tone, production began in March of 1987.
+With the backing of a studio that didn’t seek to soften the stark tone, production began in March of 1987.

-The pair plan to meet up after Julie’s shift ends at midnight, but a power failure—caused by Harry’s carelessly discarded cigarette—knocks out Harry’s alarm clock, causing him to miss their date.
-Once he wakes up and realizes the time, he rushes down to the diner where Julie works only to find out that she’s long since left.
+Once Harry wakes up, he soon realizes that he slept through their date.
+Afraid he’s ruined his shot at love, he rushes down to the diner where Julie works only to find out that she’s long since left.
 Using the payphone outside (remember, this was 1988) he calls to apologize and is met with an answering machine.

 As he turns to head back into the diner, the payphone rings.
-Hoping Julie is the caller, Harry answers.
-Instead, the caller is a young military man named Chip who is currently stationed at a missile silo.
-He frantically states that they are 70 minutes from all-out nuclear war and mankind’s end.
+Hoping Julie is calling, Harry answers.
+Instead, the caller is a young military man named Chip who says he’s currently stationed at a missile silo.
+He frantically states that they are 70 minutes from all-out nuclear war and the end of mankind.
 A confused Harry dismisses it as a joke; Chip, who misdialed while trying to warn his father, pleads with Harry to tell his family.

 Harry hears men enter and question Chip as to what he is doing, sending the young man into a panic.
 Gunfire erupts and another man comes on the line and tells Harry to forget what he’s just heard and go back to sleep.

-Dazed, Harry goes back inside the diner, where his behavior grows increasingly erratic.
+Dazed, Harry re-enters the diner, where his behavior grows increasingly erratic.
 He eventually gets the attention of Landa (Denise Crosby), a mysterious woman who appears to verify what Harry is saying.
-What’s more, she has connections that can ferry the handful of people at the diner to Antarctica, possibly the only safe haven after a large-scale nuclear attack.
+What’s more, she has connections that can ferry the handful of people at the diner to Antarctica, possibly the only safe haven following a large-scale nuclear attack.